Breiseth Hall 570-408-5535 (T) 570-408-4905 (F) Email

 Q: Can I apply before I complete my master’s degree?

-A: You may apply, however, the master's degree must be "in hand" before the semester begins.
+A: You may apply, however, the master's degree must be "in hand" before the fall semester begins.

-Q: As long as I make the minimum MAT score, can I expect to be admitted?
+Q: As long as I make the minimum GRE score, can I expect to be admitted?

 A: Admission is highly competitive, and every document submitted will be evaluated using standard admission criteria.
 Those who satisfactorly meet the admission criteria will be invited for an interview, which also involves a writing sample done on-site at that time.
 An invitation to the interview also does not guarantee admission.
 The interview and writing sample are also evaluated and count toward a final admission decision.